makrai/notes/shnarch2203-cluster-tune.md

 * clustering
   * In Computer Vision, pretrained models are often learnt by image clustering (Caron+ 2018)
-  * In NLP, however, clustering was mainly used for non-transfer scenarios
+  * In NLP hE clustering was mainly used for non-transfer scenarios
   * Ball (2019)
     * pretrained embeddings to cluster labeled and unlabeled data
     * Then, they fill the missing labels to augment the training data